This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 A luxury villa connected with permaculture

-In the hills of Siesta, Ibiza, a beautifully designed garden surrounds a casita, blending sustainability with Mediterranean charm.
+Nestled in the hills of Siesta, Ibiza, a beautifully designed garden surrounds a casita, blending sustainability with Mediterranean charm.

 Guided by permaculture principles, the space features vibrant bougainvillea at the entrance and a thoughtful mix of fruit trees like lemon, fig, and apricot.
-Passion fruit vines, Mimosa, and Falsa Pimienta add color, fragrance, and shade.
-Resilient plants such as Ricino, Oleander, and Eucalyptus ensure year-round vitality.
+Passion fruit vines, mimosa, and falsa pimienta add color, fragrance, and shade.
+Resilient plants such as ricino, oleander, and eucalyptus ensure year-round vitality.
 Wisteria drapes the house in purple elegance.

 Client Spotlight: Rutger van Zuidam